minamagdyshehata/UnauthorizedAccess/README.md

 your will hear 2 beeps indicating that and the script will terminate.**

 **If the password is not provided :**
-     *+A Log file will be created with a timestamp of the unauthorized access.*
+>  *A Log file will be created with a timestamp of the unauthorized access.*
-     *+If a webcam exist a snapshot will be taken.*
-      *{Special Thanks to: https://github.com/tedburke/CommandCam, for making this possible.}*
+>  *If a webcam exist a snapshot will be taken. {Special Thanks to: https://github.com/tedburke/CommandCam, for making this possible.}*
-         *Both the Log file and the snapshot will be saved in the same directory of the script.*
+>  *Both the Log file and the snapshot will be saved in the same directory of the script.*
-     *+If there is an Internet Connection a Notification Email will be sent with the name*
+>  *If there is an Internet Connection a Notification Email will be sent with the name*
-      *of the machine and the snapshot taken.*
+>  *of the machine and the snapshot taken.*

 **How to Configure the script:**